openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 In the second case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
 Model Optimizer provides command-line parameters to specify the values: `--mean_values`, `--scale_values`, `--scale`.
-Using these parameters, Model Optimizer embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes negligible time for inference.
+Using these parameters, Model Optimizer embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes a little time for inference.

-For example, run the Model Optimizer for the PaddlePaddle* UNet model and apply mean-scale normalization to the input data.
+For example, run the Model Optimizer for the PaddlePaddle UNet model and apply mean-scale normalization to the input data.

 ```sh
 mo --input_model unet.pdmodel --mean_values [123,117,104] --scale 255